VegaDeftwing/OpGuidesHugoSrc/content/Music/m8-musicsoft.md

 ### VSTs and other Plugins

+[TODO] Daws usually have built in instruments and effets [I Made A Song Using Only Ableton Stock Plugins (YouTube, Composerily)](https://www.youtube.com/watch?v=Xgm1bGh-eyM)

 {{< hint warning >}}

 This is probably where the most bias of any of the lists on this page will show as I obviously can't list every possible VST.
 Instead, I'll list those that I think are particularly good both in terms of value and function.